 Do we really still need Benadryl?
-I’m an allergy specialist and let me tell you why I don’t recommend it to my patients.
+I’m an allergy specialist, and let me tell you why I don’t recommend it to my patients.

 Shortly after Benadryl became available, the adverse effect profile became known.
-Benadryl has poor specificity for it’s targets, and can therefore affect many different body systems.
-It also crosses the blood brain barrier, which is why it is known to cause such significant sedation.
+Benadryl has poor specificity for its targets, and can therefore affect many different body systems.
+It also crosses the blood-brain barrier, which is why it is known to cause such significant sedation.
 While you will likely fall asleep if you take Benadryl, it does not lead to quality sleep.

-Luckily, we have newer second and third generation antihistamines that have been available since the 1980s and can also be found over-the-counter.
+Luckily, we have newer second and third-generation antihistamines that have been available since the 1980s and can also be found over-the-counter.
 These medications include loratadine (Claritin), cetirizine (Zyrtec), fexofenadine (Allegra), and levocetirizine (Xyzal).
 A common concern is that these antihistamines may not act as quickly as Benadryl, but this is a misconception.
-The second generation antihistamines start to work as fast, if not faster, than Benadryl and are much safer.
+The second-generation antihistamines start to work as fast, if not faster, than Benadryl and are much safer.
 They also last longer.

 There are also therapies that your allergist can help you with to see what works best for your specific circumstances.

 The bottom line is that I’m not too fond of Benadryl, and I never recommend it as first-line treatment for any allergic reaction.
 Using a second-generation antihistamine such as cetirizine (Zytec) or fexofenadine (Allegra) for treating an acute allergic reaction or conditions such as chronic hives is fast-acting, better tolerated, safer than the older and, dare I say, outdated Benadryl.